Joannaraygoza/casa-jobs/.github/CONTRIBUTING.md

 You can ask to be added to our GitHub organization.

-After you are added you to our Techqueria GitHub organization as a contibutor, you can let the world you've helped us by displaying our organization avatar on your GitHub profile (see screenshot below).
+After you are added to our Techqueria GitHub organization as a contributor, you can let the world know you've helped us by displaying our organization avatar on your GitHub profile (see screenshot below).

 ![GitHub Organizations](https://i.imgur.com/DpZcMFl.jpg)